 The level of support and love that poured out from everyone was amazing.
 I thought for sure I would be attacked for being ‘selfish’ or ‘victimizing’.
 But I wasn’t.Actually, quite the opposite.

 Reading the comments I finally felt understood.
 I felt loved.
 People didn’t look at me with judgment.
 They didn’t try to convince me that things would get better.
 No, they simply said, “it’s ok, I know how you feel’.They accepted my words and they acknowledged how I felt.
 Sure, I am probably crazy.
 But nobody said that.
 Nor did they make me feel like I was.

 But the love didn’t come just from Supernatural fans.
 I witnessed the cast’s love for all of us as well.
 I saw first hand how much they cared for us and how they would go out of their way to give back.

-I know that like all things Supernatural will eventually end and I only wish I had gotten into it sooner.
-I could’ve definitely used this SPN love in high school.
+Supernatural will obviously eventually end.
+I only wish I had gotten into it sooner because I could’ve definitely used this SPN love in high school.
 But maybe I wouldn’t really have truly appreciated it.
 Doesn’t matter I suppose.

 Happy Valentine’s my #SPNFamily!!

 I love you.
 Always keep fighting.
 Because you are worth it.

 Ariana Murphy – @arianaspn61497

 Love for this fandom has meant good friends online and in real life.
 They kept me here and supported me when I was in the darkest depths of depression.
 The actors’ love is inspiring.
 They reach out and give themselves without reserve and AKF gave me a chance to realize that I can fight depression.
 The love of the show started because the show helped me let out feelings and relate to the characters.I started just loving the show, but once I found the fandom and family here, my love deepened and grew.
 Thanks for letting me express this!